 If your child is so anxious they're unable to cope with mainstream schooling, chances are they'll need continued support during their online education.
 Luckily, there are a number of ways you can help relieve your child's symptoms during their online school day so they are better able to focus on learning and build their confidence.

 Our Wellbeing Team share their most valuable tips below:

 - Work with your child to set small, achievable goals.
 This could be as simple as answering one question in the chat box in every lesson that day.

 - Listen to and acknowledge your child's anxieties.
 Instead of saying 'don't worry about it', try 'I understand you're anxious about this, and I want to help you feel better'.
 It's important to try and meet them at their level.

 - Take breaks.
 Remind your child that it is ok to let the teacher know if they need a short break during their lesson to avoid feeling overwhelmed.

 - Encourage your child to get outside at least once a day.
 Getting some fresh air and physical activity is a great way to relieve a number of anxiety symptoms.

 - Remember to breathe.
 If your child suffers from symptoms of panic, encourage them to pause for two minutes every hour to take some slow, deep, mindful breaths.

-At My Online Schooling, your child’s individual needs always come first.
-Book a call with our Enrolments Team here for our UK school, or here for our Asia Pacific school.
-Our team would be more than happy to discuss how we can help your child who is suffering from anxiety receive the quality education they deserve.
+At My Online Schooling, your child's individual needs always come first.
+Book a call with our Admissions Team.
+We would be more than happy to discuss how we can help your child who is suffering from anxiety receive the quality education they deserve.